Japillow/Stella/README.md

 - Add more stats, such as the 95th or 99th percentile of response times, which would provide a better insight into the health of the website than the average.
 - Better display the alert codes based on their signification for the website pages.
 - Alerting configuration : the alert checking is hardcoded for the availability metric.
 Add the ability to specify several alert checks and types, for example through an alerting config file specifying for each metric, the website, threshold and timeframe to monitor.
+- Ability to save the stats in memory so that if the program is stoped shortly to reload the website list, we do not loose the stats from the previous minutes/hours/etc. Alternatively, add the ability to add a website from the Dashboard or hot-reload the `websites.conf` file.

 ### Implementation

+- When parsing the `websites.conf` conf files, Errors are not handled : improve parsing (check integer and url integrity) to help the user identify when there is an error in the config file.
+- The `website.ping` `subprocess.run` call (to the system ICMP ping) blocks the thread, therefore the app.
+This therefore currently represents the main program bottleneck.
+For example, if connection is poor and ICMP ping takes more than 1 second, no more than one website will be able to update its stats every seconds.
+This is why we currently default the monitoring to HTTP.
+- Website monitoring is done with one thread per website.
+Due to the python Global Interpreter Lock, they do not run concurrently, allowing potential bottlenecks (such as above) for the program.
+- The `app.alert_history` is shared among all websites : replace the object sharing by using producer/consumer queue per website, whereby each websites produces alerts and the main thread consumes them to save in the main alert history.
 - Stats objects are built based on the assumption that stats will be updated every check_interval.
-If for some reason the stats are not updated (for exemple if monitoring is paused), the stats do not really represent the last time timeframe of data.
+If for some reason the stats are not updated (for exemple if the host machine freezes), the stats do not really represent the last time timeframe of data.
 Therefore, we need to add the notion of timestamp for each new data, and compute stats based on the timestamps.
-- When parsing the `websites.conf` conf files, Errors are not handled : _improve parsing (check integer and url integrity) to help the user identify when there is an error in the config file._
-- Website monitoring cannot be stopped (infinite loops) : add a stop condition at each monitoring loop (along with simple start/stop helper functions.
-- The alert_history is shared among all websites : replace the alert_history in the app.monitoring_website function by a producer/consumer queue per website, whereby each websites produces alerts and the main thread consumes them.
-- The helper.ping subprocess.run call (to the system ICMP ping) blocks the thread, therefore the program.
-This therefore currently represents the main bottleneck.
-- Website monitoring is done with one thread per website.
-Due to the python Global Interpreter Lock, they do not run concurrently, allowing potential bottlenecks for the program.
-For example, if connection is poor and ICMP ping takes more than 1 second, no more than one website will be able to update its stats.
+The data from the metrics queues will be poped, up to data whose timestamp is in the timeframe.

 ### Known issues